Canto IV – The Valley

 and mocked the poets in their pledge –

-the piece was never clean nor complete,
+the piece was never cut or complete –

-how, after all, could they trace Cain’s retreat?
+how could they truly trace Cain’s retreat?

 Whilst still marred and marked,